Things to do in St. Augustine with kids

 - Anastasia State Park Beach

-You might find some other nearby beaches in our list of the best beaches near Orlando.
+You might find other nearby beaches in our list of the best beaches near Orlando.

 Visit the Fountain of Youth Archaeological Park